Peano dimension of fundamental groups: Abstract

 \section{Abstract}

-We will show that the fundamental group determines the homotopy dimension for one-dimensional and planar Peano continua.
-This answers a question asked by Cannon and Conner and illustrates the rigidity of the fundamental group for locally planar continua.
+We define the Peano dimension for groups arising as fundamental groups, which generalizes the classical definition of geometric dimension of finitely presented groups.
+We conjecture that the Peano dimension of the fundamental group of a aspherical Peano continuum $X$ is equal to the homotopy dimension of $X$.
+We prove the conjecture for one-dimensional or planar Peano continua.
+This answers a question posed by Cannon and Conner in 2007 concerning the homotopy dimension of planar sets.